-Incorporated consortia, which may include domestic and/or foreign entities, are eligible to apply for funding as a prime recipient or subrecipient.
+Incorporated consortia, which may include domestic and/or foreign entities, are eligible to apply for funding as a subrecipient only.
 For consortia incorporated (or otherwise formed) under the laws of a state or territory of the United States, please refer to "Domestic Entities" above.
 For consortia incorporated in foreign countries, please refer to the requirements in "Foreign Entities" above.